Jabatronic/cm-toplist-plugin/README.md

 - Even though I am primarily a frontend developer I chose to leave the styling of the user-facing shortcode output to a minimum for two reasons:
   - to focus on the backend tasks which seem to be the main things being assessed on this challenge
   - and to allow theme defaults to apply more readily
- - I did, however place some CSS class names in the output to make for easy customisation later down the line or through the settings page
+ - I did however place some CSS class names in the output to make for easy customisation later down the line or through the settings page

 # Improvements/To Do